Classic Moscow Mule

 We love, love, love Fever Tree’s ginger beer because it has some major heat to it.
 If you’re not into a ginger beer that has more spice, the Sprouts Farmers Market brand is delicious, too.

 My advice is to use your favorite vodka to make these mules.
-I do not recommend using the cheapest vodka that you can find, as that doesn’t taste nearly as good as a drinking vodka.
+I do not recommend using the cheapest vodka that you can find.
+Our favorite is Tito’s vodka.

 Quick tips for making homemade Moscow Mules